AlbrechtL/welle.io/README.md

   ```

 Use the provided welle.io.macports.pro within QT Creator.

-Make sure in Qt Creator, Projects, Build&Run, Run that the chekcbox "Add build library path to DYLD..." is off.
+Make sure in Qt Creator, "Projects, Build&Run, Run" that the checkbox "Add build library path to DYLD..." is off.

 Build and run.

 Limitations